20kdc/c3ds-projects/python/README.md

 *Any library imports that wouldn't work in a stock Blender 3.x install need to avoid being loaded by that project.*

 If you're both developing the library and also using the tools, *do* symlink it to `.local/lib/python3.10/site-packages` or equivalent.

-Symlink, don't copy...
+(Symlink, don't copy, or updates will be really annoying.)

+## `kc3dsbpy`

+This is a Blender addon based on `libkc3ds` for rendering creatures.

+*Since it's based on `libkc3ds`, you need to copy both directories into your Blender addons directory.*